 I mounted it on the wall in the recently remodeled laundry room and now have a place to put all my junk when I walk in the house!
 This was a pretty quick and easy project, which cost next to nothing and serves a great purpose in the home.

-Products used in this build
+Tools and items used in this build